COVID-19 Guidance for UK Ileostomy Patients

 Has anybody (particularly from the UK) with an ileostomy received guidance to adhere to the social distancing provisions and stay at home for three months during the Coronavirus outbreak?

 I can't see that we're listed on the group of conditions that the UK government is advising social distancing for but wondered if anyone had received medical advice to stay at home?
-I wondered might having an ileostomy give us further effects of the virus over and above the persistent cough and high temperature?
+I wondered might having an ileostomy give us further affects of the virus over and above the persistent cough and high temperature?
 Like possible dehydration from having to empty the bag a ridiculous amount of times?
 My system seems to deal with infections by flushing them out.

 Any advice gratefully received.